jupyterlab/jupyter-ai/packages/jupyter-ai-module-cookiecutter/README.md

-# Jupyter GAI Module Cookiecutter
+# Jupyter AI Module Cookiecutter

-A [cookiecutter](https://github.com/audreyr/cookiecutter) template for creating a GAI module.
+A [cookiecutter](https://github.com/audreyr/cookiecutter) template for creating a AI module.

 ## Use the template to create package